Collect logs from Microsoft SQL Server

 }

-Writing logs to an SQL Server database
+Write logs to an SQL Server database

-This configuration inserts records into the dbo.test1
+This configuration inserts records into the dbo.test table in the TESTDB database.

-fields in the event record are used for the EventTime
+The $EventTime and $Message fields in the event record match the EventTime and Message fields in the table.

-CREATE TABLE dbo.test1 (
+CREATE TABLE dbo.test (

 RecordID int IDENTITY(1,1) NOT NULL,